 - Review the various land uses and zoning districts in this corridor to identify land use conflicts and potential future opportunities/changes in land use.
 This could include developing standards to ensure attractive development and adequate buffers between various land uses.
-Encourage access management techniques such as shared driveways, limited access, and service roads should be implemented along Ballard Road to allow - access, and service roads should be implemented along Ballard Road to allow traffic to flow efficiently through the area and protect roadways in the Planning Area. - Explore the need for a Town park.
+Encourage access management techniques such as shared driveways, limited - access, and service roads should be implemented along Ballard Road to allow traffic to flow efficiently through the area and protect roadways in the Planning Area. - Explore the need for a Town park.